Do I require Planning Permission for a Garden building?

 **Designated land includes national parks and the Broads, Areas of Outstanding Natural Beauty, World Heritage Sites and conservation areas.

 The information provided above is intended as an introductory guide summarised from this website.
 We periodically monitor the source to ensure we are providing the correct information [last accessed March 2018].
 It is not intended to be a definitive source of legal of information and applies to England only.
 Planning policy in Scotland, Wales and Northern Ireland may differ.
-If you are in any doubt whatsoever that your intended garden room/outbuilding does not meet the limits and conditions of the permitted development rules we wholly recommend that you contact your Local Planning Authority for further information prior to the planning stage of your new garden room/outbuilding.
+If you are in any doubt whatsoever that your intended garden building/outbuilding does not meet the limits and conditions of the permitted development rules we wholly recommend that you contact your Local Planning Authority for further information prior to the planning stage of your new garden building/outbuilding.